d-pettersson/Raytracer/Google_tests/lib/googletest/docs/advanced.md

-If you specify a directory (for example, `"xml:output/directory/"` on Linux or `"xml:output\directory\"` on Windows), googletest will create the XML file in that directory, named after the test executable (e.g. `foo_test.xml` for test program `foo_test` or `foo_test.exe`).
-If the file already exists (perhaps left over from a previous run), googletest will pick a different name (e.g.
+If you specify a directory (for example, `"xml:output/directory/"` on Linux or `"xml:output\directory\"` on Windows), googletest will create the XML file in that directory, named after the test executable (e.g_. `foo_test.xml` for test program `foo_test` or `foo_test.exe`).
+If the file already exists (perhaps left over from a previous run), googletest will pick a different name (e.g_.
 `foo_test_1.xml`) to avoid overwriting it.

 The report is based on the `junitreport` Ant task.
 Since that format was